-I’m Coralie, a trainee speech and language therapist with a passion for sensory storytelling and a deep interest in dementia care.
-I spent my spare time at university volunteering on art projects for the elderly, and on reminiscence sessions in care homes.
+I’m Coralie, a former speech and language therapist with a passion for sensory storytelling and a deep interest in dementia care.
+I spent my spare time at university volunteering on art projects for older people, and on reminiscence sessions in care homes.
 When I first heard about sensory storytelling, I was excited.

 Sensory storytelling is a well-established way of connecting people with learning disabilities to the world around them, and to the people they share the stories with.
 I saw the benefits of sensory stories in action while working in a complex needs school, and was keen to see if sensory storytelling could benefit people living with dementia.